dsrichard97/dsrichard97/README.md

    <p>

-The provided figures in the dataset represent monthly snapshots rather than cumulative annual counts, capturing those enrolled at a specific point in time within each month.
-Consequently, these snapshot figures tend to be lower than total ever-enrolled counts that accumulate any individual enrolled at any point over the year.
-This distinction is crucial for accurate data interpretation, especially when analyzing the impact of interventions like the wellness program aimed at reducing hospital readmissions among high-risk patients.  👉 [Full Project](https://github.com/dsrichard97/Medicare_Dual_Enroll)
+This project delves into a meticulous analysis of CMS data, focusing on the effectiveness of a wellness program targeting dual enrollees.
+The data set is unique as it offers monthly snapshots instead of the conventional cumulative annual counts.
+This approach provides a more dynamic and nuanced view, capturing enrollees' data at specific points each month.
+It's important to note that these snapshot figures generally present lower counts compared to the total ever-enrolled figures over a year, as they only account for individuals enrolled at the time of each snapshot.  👉 [Full Project](https://github.com/dsrichard97/Medicare_Dual_Enroll)
       </p>